Red River Gorge: Motion pictures

 The Red River Gorge's Sky Bridge appears in the 1955 film The Kentuckian, starring and directed by Burt Lancaster.

+Folk lore and mythology

+The Red River Gorge has been the site of several reported supernatural occurrences.
+The most notable of them being the well-known Bigfoot and the lesser-known Man-Wolf.
+Since the 1980s there have been several supposed sightings and reports of Bigfoot; however, none were ever confirmed.

+The Man-Wolf sightings hold more credibility.
+The several dozen reports since the 1990s come together to describe it as seven to eight feet tall while standing on two legs, glowing yellow or red eyes, hands (not paws) with long claws, and a range of grey to black fur.
+It is also said to hunt deer and eat roadkill.

+Most of these sightings can be attributed to the area's black bear population and a good bit of misunderstanding.
+However, in 2024, a large "dog-like" creature was shot not far from Red River Gorge in Munfordville, Kentucky.
+The animal was later DNA tested by the National Wildlife Research Center in Colorado and was determined to be a federally endangered gray wolf.
+This fueled the Man-Wolf myth since gray wolves have been considered extirpated from Kentucky since the 19th century.

 Geology

 The Red River Gorge is distinguished by its extensive sandstone cliffs, rock shelters, and other geologic formations shaped over millions of years through the processes of erosion and weathering.
 It contains the highest concentration of natural arches of any region east of the Mississippi River.
 Sandstone in the Red River Gorge exhibits prominent iron-oxide banding, where groundwater has redistributed and precipitated iron-rich minerals into red, orange, and brown Liesegang patterns that influence the hardness of the Corbin Sandstone.

 Biology and ecology

 The Red River Gorge Geological Area, including Clifty Wilderness, has a very diverse biology.
 The Gorge is home to a great variety of wildlife including hawks, owls, woodpeckers, hummingbirds, deer, fox, black bears, and two venomous snakes: the copperhead and the timber rattlesnake.
-It is also home to several endangered species including the white-haired goldenrod which is found only in Red River Gorge.
+In total, Red River Gorge sports 67 species of reptiles and amphibians, 46 species of mammals, and 100 species of birds.
+It is also home to several endangered species including the Indiana Bat, the Virginia Big-Eared Bat, the Red-Cockaded Woodpecker, and white-haired goldenrod which is found only in Red River Gorge.
 Experts believe that plants of Canadian origin were established in the Red River Gorge area during the Pliocene-Quaternary glaciation which started about 2.58 million years ago.
 These plants grow in the gorge's sheltered canyons and include diverse species such as purple fringed orchid Platanthera psycodes, Canadian lily Lilium canadense, and Canadian yew Taxus canadensis.